 If you have difficulties reconnecting your bank after a few attempts, a wait time of 2-3 business days may be required.
 During this wait time, a connection between Brigit and your bank may be re-established to provide you with a secure connection again.

 We are constantly looking to reduce issues around bank connectivity.
 Every day we are working to improve your experience with us.
-Please reach out if the issue still persists or to provide any feedback.
+Please reach out to Customer Care if the issue still persists or to provide any feedback.